This is where we are right now. We will talk about the contents of the course and how to make the most out of it.

 In the last module we will put everything we have learned together in the form of case studies.
 We will do this by planning the complete DC-system for different scenarios on an imaginary boat.

-Over time, and depending on the feedback we get from you, we might add bonus lessons that cover some interesting related topics.
+Over time, and depending on the feedback we get from you, we will add bonus lessons that cover some interesting related topics.
 Once you have signed up for this course, you will get access to this additional future content free of charge.
 We will send you an email as soon as new bonus content is released.

 Using this course